 Joppe W. Bos, Kristin Lauter, Jake Loftus, and Michael Naehrig

-In 1996, Hoffstein, Pipher and Silverman introduced an efficient lattice based encryption scheme dubbed NTRUEncrypt.
+In 1996, Hoffstein, Pipher and Silverman introduced an efficient lattice based encryption scheme dubbed NTRUEnc.
 Unfortunately, this scheme lacks a proof of security.
-However, in 2011, Stehle and Steinfeld showed how to modify NTRUEncrypt to reduce security to standard problems in ideal lattices.
-At STOC 2012, Lopez-Alt, Tromer and Vaikuntanathan proposed a fully homomorphic scheme based on this modified system.
-However, to allow homomorphic operations and prove security, a non-standard assumption is required in their scheme.
-In this paper, we show how to remove this non-standard assumption via techniques introduced by Brakerski at CRYPTO 2012 and construct a new fully homomorphic encryption scheme from the Stehle and Steinfeld version based on standard lattice assumptions and a circular security assumption.
-The scheme is scale-invariant and therefore avoids modulus switching, it eliminates ciphertext expansion in homomorphic multiplication, and the size of ciphertexts is one ring element.
+However, in 2011, Stehle and Steinfeld showed how to modify NTRUEnc to reduce security to standard problems in ideal lattices.
+In 2012, Lopez-Alt, Tromer and Vaikuntanathan proposed a fully homomorphic scheme based on this modified system.
+However, to allow homomorphic operations and prove security, a non-standard assumption is required.
+In this paper, we show how to remove this non-standard assumption via techniques introduced by Brakerski and construct a new fully homomorphic encryption scheme from the Stehle and Steinfeld version based on standard lattice assumptions and a circular security assumption.
+The scheme is scale-invariant and therefore avoids modulus switching and the size of ciphertexts is one ring element.
 Moreover, we present a practical variant of our scheme, which is secure under stronger assumptions, along with parameter recommendations and promising implementation results.
-Finally, we present a novel approach for encrypting larger input sizes by applying a CRT approach on the input space.
+Finally, we present an approach for encrypting larger input sizes by extending ciphertexts to several ring elements via the CRT on the message space.